Vllm

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• Some advanced features like speculative decoding require specific model and hardware support, potentially limiting flexibility.
+• Some advanced features like speculative decoding may require specific hardware (e.g., NVIDIA or AMD GPUs) not present in your stack.

 Where the pricing makes sense